 I personally prefer a battery operated lantern that is rechargeable with solar or a dynamo.
 This will keep you for having to lug around tons of extra batteries.

-- 5 CHARGING METHODS: Solar Powered, Crank Dynamo, Car Adapter, USB or 3 x AA Battery.
+- 5 CHARGING METHODS: Solar Powered, Crank Dynamo, Car Adapter, AC Adapter or 3 x AA Battery.

 - Green Power: Hand Crank Dynamo Solar 36 LED Lantern Outdoor Super Bright Camping Work Light.